Updated: Jun 18

 The gap is the awkward period between the ceremony and reception where nothing is really happening.
 People get this idea in their head that the ceremony and reception are two totally separate events and often don’t plan them to transition as well as they should.
 Say you’re getting married at 3pm, your reception starts at 5, have you thought about what’s happening in between or are your guests left to entertain themselves?
 Your wedding day is the whole day.
 It’s not the 30 minutes of ceremony then the reception a couple of hours later, from the moment your guests arrive, they’re yours.

 So why is ‘the gap’ so overlooked?
 Sometimes it’s just not thought of, or your budget doesn’t allow for the extra couple hours of service, but it doesn’t need to be an expensive luxury.
 The main things your guests care about at a wedding is food, music and alcohol.
 Of course yours is the dress, flowers, venue etc, but that’s for you….
-The experience is all about the guests.
+This particular area is for the guests.
 They don’t need to be fancy or overdone, they just need to be present.
 There’s nothing worse than arriving at a wedding to setup and the guests are already there asking for a drink, and we have to tell them we don’t start for a couple of hours, the devastation is real.

 Music - Music is the gamechanger.
 Silence is horrible at a wedding.
 Have some music playing for when your guests arrive, it’ll set the tone for the day and put everyone in a good mood.
 As I said it doesn’t need to be an expensive luxury, there’s a couple of options for this one.